YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 default configuration will cause an issue for the vast majority of users, and it is *much* safer than `DNSSEC=allow-downgrade`.

+Another configuration I hope to be able to accomplish is to disable DNSSEC *if and only if* the DNS server is the localhost.
+The reason for this, if the user is running `unbound` on the localhost, it will *already* be performing DNSSEC validation and there is no exposed network between `unbound` and the localhost so there it is just a waste of processor resources to have `systemd-resolved` *also* perform DNSSEC validation.
+However if the local `unbound` service fails or stops causing a fallback DNS server to be needed, those results then *should* be DNSSEC validated by `systemd-resolved`.

 Until `systemd-resolved` works well and smoothly in DNSSEC enforcing mode, I will disable `systemd-resolved` by default.
 Users who want it of course can enable it.
 I really do not want YJL to be a distribution that pushes technology